Nuand/bladeRF/hdl/fpga/platforms/common/bladerf/software/README.md

   - Start *NIOS II command shell*.
     - `$QUARTUS_INSTALL_DIR/nios2eds/nios2_command_shell.sh`
   - cd into `$BLADERF_DIR/hdl/fpga/platforms/<platform>/software/bladeRF_nios`
   - For something to do, let's rebuild the Nios.
 To do this, we must define the `WORKDIR` variable for the make script.
 This path is relative to the `$BLADERF_DIR/hdl/quartus` directory.
-Substitute <platform> with the bladeRF platform (e.g. bladerf or bladerf-micro), <size> is the FPGA size (e.g. 40, 115, A4, A9), and <rev> is the revision (e.g. hosted).
+Substitute \<platform\> with the bladeRF platform (e.g. bladerf or bladerf-micro), \<size\> with the FPGA size (e.g. 40, 115, A4, A9), and \<rev\> with the revision (e.g. hosted).
     - `make WORKDIR=work/<platform>-<size>-<rev> clean`
     - `make WORKDIR=work/<platform>-<size>-<rev> all`
-  - Now let's download the new ELF into the FPGA.
+  - Download the new ELF into the FPGA.
 Because the FPGA has already been loaded in a previous step, all this does is re-write the appropriate memory space within the FPGA with the new Nios program.
     - `make WORKDIR=work/<platform>-<size>-<rev> download-elf`
-  - And now start the gdb server
+  - Finally, start the gdb server
     - `nios2-gdb-server --tcpport 8888 --tcppersist`
       - This may return the error, "Unable to bind (98)".
-This happens when the previous step hasn't released the debugger.
-Give it a minute or two and it should release by itself.
-If not, unplugging the debugger and plugging it back in should do the trick.
-You may have to re-download the ELF.
+This happens when the previous step still has a use lock on the debugger pod.
+Give it a minute or two and try again.
+If it still fails, unplugging the debugger and plugging it back in should do the trick.

 - In Terminal 3:
   - Start *NIOS II command shell*.